 Press Install from file... at the bottom of the window.

 Browse to <engine-root>/Tools/XamarinStudioAddin/ and select MonoDevelop.CryEngine.mpack to install the add-in.

-In the top-left of Xamarin Studio, click the new dropdown-menu, where you can select to start the GameLauncher, the Sandbox or the Server.
+At the top-left of Xamarin Studio, click the new dropdown-menu where you can select to start the GameLauncher, the Sandbox or the Server.
 By pressing F5, the add-in will start the current project with the selected launcher.
-While the application is being launched Xamarin Studio will attach itself to the application.
+While the application is being launched, Xamarin Studio will attach itself to the application.
 Once the project is running, you can start debugging the application by adding breakpoints in your code.